A Difficult Challenge

 Then I discovered that such was not a wise move.

-During the first week, my G-mail account was flooded with emails from students and I found it too difficult to organize their assignments and sort them per class.
+During the first week, my Gmail account was flooded with emails from students, and I found it too difficult to organize and sort their assignments per class.
 A few of my students even used HWP and PDF.
-I had to tell them to use MS Word only for I could no longer find time to find out if HWP and PDF have that “Insert-Comment” function that MS Word has.
+I had to tell them to use MS Word only because I could no longer find time to find out if HWP and PDF have that “Insert-Comment” function that MS Word has.
 I got worried that I probably made the process of marking/checking course requirements and returning them to students more difficult than just doing everything through E~Class.

 I summoned the gods and goddesses of creativity and resourcefulness.